MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ## Container orchestration

 Orchestrators are a critical piece of infrastructure when embarking on a journey with containers.
 Managing one or two containers manually can be done successfully on your own with Docker and Windows.
-However, applications often make use of five, ten, or even hundreds of containers.
+However, apps often make use of five, ten, or even hundreds of containers.

 Container orchestrators were built to help manage containers at scale and in production.
 Orchestrators provide functionality for: